markusfisch/bots/TROUBLESHOOTING.md

 If that isn't successful or the server is still crashing for you, it's a bug and you should file an issue.

+## Python: 'utf-8' codec can't decode byte 0x81 in position 0: invalid start byte

+You are connecting to the websocket instead of the socket.
+Choose the correct port.